 The brand started pairing up with other brands that hipsters regularly interact with, such as H&M and YouTube, to further solidify their place in the hearts of hipster millennials, eventually making themselves a multi-million dollar annual festival.

-Roughly 70% of ecommerce sales happens because you have provoked the consumer into action, instead of waiting for them to come to your site.
-Therefore those only personalising web content will perpetually suffer from lethargy, compared to those that go and hold the hand of their customers, and lead them gently in.
+Roughly 70% of ecommerce sales happen because you have provoked the consumer into action, instead of waiting for them to come to your site.
+Therefore those who only hyper-personalise web content will perpetually suffer from lethargy, compared to those who go and hold the hand of their customers, and lead them gently in, namely email market hyper-personalised product selections for them.

-But while the email has remained the largest provocation source for so long, IT has moved on, as has the AI it uses.
+But while email has remained the largest provocation source for so long, IT has moved on, as has the AI it uses.
 Now the power of email marketing is truly vested in the personalisation, not of peripheral elements that ESPs try to confuse and gas-light you about.
-But you should be focused on personalised product selection – which smashes AOV, for each and every individual consumer you have.
-In turn this leads to massive customer lifetime value, and decimates your rate of return of goods.
+But you should be focused on personalised product selection – which smashes AOV, for every individual consumer you have.
+In turn, this leads to massive customer lifetime value and decimates your rate of return of goods.

 It’s time to get started if you haven’t